karnex47/mitm-ui-old/README.md

 # mitm-ui
 A GUI implemented with PyQt4 for libmproxy.
 It does not have all the features of mitmproxy.
 I built it with fiddler web debugger in mind.
-The auro responder of fiddler helped me a lot when web developing.
+The auto responder of fiddler helped me a lot when web developing.
 Since I didn't find anything thats fiddler-like on OSX, I decided to build one.
 I made this for my own personal use, but improvement is always welcome.

 # Developement
 requirements: